DNA Analysis Of Ancient Excrement Reveals The Diets Of Centuries Past

 Most of the samples came from the early 11th century to the 18th century in northern Europe – present-day Denmark, Netherlands and Lithuania.
 "For the oldest ones it looks like high organic soil you might find anywhere," Søe says of the samples that are old enough to have fully decomposed.
 Waste that is only a few centuries old has maintained a more recognizable form.
 "The 400-year-old [samples], some of those you can easily see that there is human feces in parts of it.
 Some of it even smells a little."

 By filtering the samples through fine meshes, the researchers were able to easily collect parasite eggs for a DNA analysis.
-"When you filter and wash these samples, you also still get the DNA of plantss and animals, like fish or whale, in the samples," Søe says.
+"When you filter and wash these samples, you also still get the DNA of plants and animals, like fish or whale, in the samples," Søe says.
 The team sequenced all of the genetic material they found and began identifying plants, animals and parasites by comparing the sequences they found to those in a database of known genomes.
-They report the findsings in PLOS ONE on Wednesday.
+They report the findings in PLOS ONE on Wednesday.

 Søe says he can infer what people were eating from some of the parasites that show up in the privies. "[For example,] we see that [Northern Europeans] ate a lot of fish because they were eating fish tapeworms," he says.